Welcome to Telekube

 $ sudo ./gravity install --advertise-addr=172.28.128.3 --token=XXX

 This will initiate the process of setting up a new cluster for the application.
-The two mandatory flags are:
+The command accepts the following arguments:

 ||Secure token which prevents rogue nodes from joining the cluster during installation.
 Carefully pick a hard-to-guess value.|